Cherreads

 "Master, before we enter the city, you must disguise yourself."

-I blinked.
+Lin Xuan blinked.
 "I already look human."

 "Yes, but your aura doesn't."

-I blinked.
+He blinked.
 "Just lowering my aura isn't enough?"

 Yue shook her head furiously.

 "Of course not!
 Your true body alone is strong enough to destroy the world by accident.
 Even if you suppress your aura, the space around you still trembles!
-We need a disguise a new vessel."
+We need a disguise, a new vessel."

 She said it with the seriousness of a doctor diagnosing an incurable disease.

-I sighed.
+Lin Xuan sighed.
 "Fine."

-I snapped my fingers.
+He snapped his fingers.

 A new body formed out of thin air, shaped from divine essence and compressed into mortal form.

-A tall, elegant figure handsome, youthful, perfectly balanced.
+A tall, elegant figure, handsome, youthful, perfectly balanced.

 The kind of mortal appearance that was attractive but wouldn't make people faint on sight.